The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Projected costs and fees

-Projected costs = sum of past logged + future scheduled hours × cost rate for each person assigned to the project.
+Projected costs = (past logged + future scheduled hours × cost rate for each person) + expense costs

-Projected billable = sum of past logged + future scheduled billable hours × bill rate for each person assigned to the project.
+Projected billable = (past logged + future scheduled billable hours × bill rate for each person) + billable expenses

 By default, these reports are generated for the entire project duration.
 They include all active employees, contractors, and placeholders, and their confirmed time off.